shmick/hm-letsencrypt/README.md

 sleep 1m ; /mnt/mmcblk0p4/letsencrypt.sh myawesomebbq.duckdns.org
 ```

 Go ahead and reboot your HeaterMeter once more.
+Once your HeaterMeter has rebooted, you can remove this entry from the **Local Startup** section.

 ### Testing